espressif/idf-eclipse-plugin/FAQ.md

 ## [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: unable to get local issuer certificate
 If you see this error while installing tools in macOS, you may run `Install Certificates.command` in the Python folder of your computer to install certificates.
 For details, see [Download Error While Installing ESP-IDF Tools](https://github.com/espressif/esp-idf/issues/4775).

+## Espressif-IDE, Linux Install tools fail due to permissions in udev rules in /etc/udev/
+This occurs basically because the directory `/etc/udev/` requires elevated permissions.
+Can you please try running the IDE with sudo and see if the issue persists?
+You can also try to manually copy the rules file with terminal using sudo to the `/etc/udev` directory.
+The file to copy is `60-openocd.rules` it can be found in the directory where you installed tools inside openocd directory at the path .`..../share/openocd/contrib/60-openocd.rules`

 ## How do I generate OpenOCD log ?
   - Open the project OpenOCD `Edit Configuration` dialog
   - Navigate to the `Debugger` tab